-You can save production time and avoid extra art charges by providing us with the right kinds of files.
+You can save production time and avoid extra art charges on your digital printing here at New Directions Graphics Apparel by providing us with the right kinds of files.
 Your finished product will also look much better.
-Please take a moment to read the following guidelines.
+If you’re in Sacramento, Roseville, Rancho Cordova, or Davis, CA, please take a moment to read the following guidelines before you contact us.

 Pixel Based files